kigster/sym/README.md

 They can be used independently of `encr` and `decr` to encrypt/decrypt any data with a password.

-<a name="magic-file"></a>
+<a name="file-cryptor"></a>

-### Using `Sym::MagicFile` API for Reading/Writing Encrypted/Decrypted data
+### Using `Sym::FileCryptor` API for Reading/Writing Encrypted/Decrypted Files

-This is probably the easiest way to leverage Sym-encrypted files in your application — by loading them into memory with `Sym::MagicFile`.
-This class provides a very simple API while supporting all of the convenience features of the rich application API (see below).
+`Sym::FileCryptor` is probably the easiest way to leverage Sym-encrypted files in your ruby application.
+The class provides a very simple API while supporting all of the convenience features of the rich application API (see below).

-You instantiate `Sym::MagicFile` with just two parameters: a `pathname` to a file (encrypted or not), and the `key` identifier.
-The identifier can either be a filename, or OS-X Keychain entry, or environment variable name, etc — basically it is resolve like any other `-k <value>` CLI flag.
+You instantiate `Sym::FileCryptor` with just two parameters: a `pathname` to a file (encrypted or not), and the `key` identifier.
+The identifier can either be a filename, or OS-X Keychain entry, or environment variable name, etc —  basically it resolves the same way as the arguments any the `-k <value>` CLI flag described in detail above.

 The following methods are available: